syncfusion-content/winui-docs/winui/Radial-Gauge/getting-started.md

 ## Add range to the radial gauge

 Ranges contain a list of range elements, where you can add any number of ranges inside the axis.
-You can specify the start value, end value, and background color for range using the [`StartValue`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeRange.html#Syncfusion_UI_Xaml_Gauges_GaugeRange_StartValue), [`EndValue`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeRange.html#Syncfusion_UI_Xaml_Gauges_GaugeRange_EndValue), and `Background` properties as demonstrated in the following code.
+You can specify the start value, end value and background color for range using the [`StartValue`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeRange.html#Syncfusion_UI_Xaml_Gauges_GaugeRange_StartValue), [`EndValue`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.GaugeRange.html#Syncfusion_UI_Xaml_Gauges_GaugeRange_EndValue) and `Background` properties as demonstrated in the following code.

 {% tabs %}